-- vSphere CSI driver is released with specific version of CSI sidecar containers which has the minimum and maximum kubernetes version requirement.
+- vSphere CSI driver is released with specific version of CSI sidecar containers which dictates the minimum and maximum Kubernetes version requirement.

-- vmware supports the deprecated release of the driver until End Of Life date.
+- VMware supports the deprecated release of the driver until the End Of Life date.

 |vSphere CSI Driver||Minimum Kubernetes Release||Maximum Kubernetes Release||Deprecated||End of Life|

 vSphere CSI driver is compatible with vSphere 67u3, vSphere 7.0, 7.0u1 and 7.0u2.
 If you have a newer vCenter version but older ESXi hosts, new features added in the newer vCenter will not work until all the ESXi hosts are upgraded to the newer version.

 - For bug fixes and performance improvements, user can deploy the latest vSphere CSI driver without upgrading vSphere.